-This story was a finalist for a 2017 Golden Quinn Award from The Press Club of Western Pennsylvania.
+This story was a finalist for a 2017 Golden Quill Award from The Press Club of Western Pennsylvania.
 It was originally published December 9, 2016.

 The hydroelectric power station at the Kinzua Dam on the Allegheny River (pictured above) is one of the larger hydropower projects in Pennsylvania—generating enough electricity to power 400,000 homes.
 But many smaller dams on the Three Rivers aren’t being used as power stations.
 And some say putting those existing dams to work could give the region a valuable source of renewable energy.
 (Photo: Nicholas A. Tonelli via Flickr)

 Behind a chain link fence, Paul Jacob watches water spill over a dam on Neville Island—a 1,200-acre stretch of land in the Ohio River near Pittsburgh that’s a hive of industrial lots and chemical plants.
 But to Jacob, the white froth at the base of the Emsworth Back Channel dam—built in 1936—represents an opportunity.